PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ### Temperature Node

-This node behaves in a very similar way to the accel node.
-Any message results in a query to the Bean for temperature data.
+This node behaves in a very similar way to the acceleration node.
+Any message results in a query to Bean for temperature data.
 Below is an example that uses the inject node to trigger the temperature reading.

 {{{img_rel this 'example-temp-node.png' 'Temp Node' '100%'}}}